 Doesn’t really influence it 🙂

-Link Building is important, however if your content is bad, the number of backlinks is irrelevant.
+Link Building is important, however, if your content is bad, the number of backlinks is irrelevant.
 We managed to raise our organic traffic from 400 to 4000+ in 6 months just by changing our content strategy, with no link building.

 Creating relevant and engaging content that people want to link to remains an important SEO activity.
 But to say it’s the only thing that matters is wrongheaded.
-On occasion, we’ve been hired to create a link building program only to find a site has technical and content issues that are holding it back.
+On occasion, we’ve been hired to create a link-building program only to find a site that has technical and content issues that are holding it back.
 Link building is an expensive way to make up for bad technical SEO and poor content.
 And at the end of the day, you still may not get there if the underlying issues are bad enough.

-Means to them?
+Rating of 2 – Means to them?

-It’s good to know that the competition invests more on other people’s sites rather than their own.
-By focusing on building good quality useful sites I always find other site owners organically link to my content for free, this would not have happened if I didn’t invest time building a good product for people to link to.
+It’s good to know that the competition invests more in other people’s sites rather than their own.
+By focusing on building good quality useful sites I always find other site owners organically link to my content for free, this would not have happened if I didn’t invest time in building a good product for people to link to.

-Means to them?
+Rating of 1 – Means to them?

-This may sound blunt, but to me it sounds like a hyperbolic, tunnel vision perspective on SEO.
+This may sound blunt, but to me, it sounds like a hyperbolic, tunnel-vision perspective on SEO.